Virginia September 12, 2021

 best.
 They’re like a mini-vacation without the stress and expense – and when you get home, you won’t find yourself saying that you need a vacation from your vacation.
 Virginia has no shortage of opportunities to lose the winter doldrums without losing your sanity.
-These 17 fun – and accessible – day trips range from educational to thrilling and are a must-do for any Virginian.
+These 17 fun and accessible day trips range from educational to thrilling and are a must-do for any Virginian.
+The next time you’re researching “best day trips near me in Virginia,” we hope this list comes in handy!

 1. Take a trip back in time at the Jamestown Settlement.

 Virginia hails as the “birthplace of a nation” thanks to the first permanent English settlement in America, established in Jamestown in 1607.
-Today, you can see first hand what life was like in 17th century America with galleries, live events and re-creations of the Jamestown fort, historic ships and a Powhatan Indian village.
+Today, you can see first hand what life was like in 17th century America with galleries, live events and re-creations of the Jamestown fort, historic ships, and a Powhatan Indian village.
+Truly, it's no mystery why Jamestown is considered a

 2. Be a part of living history in Colonial Williamsburg.